Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

-\end{proof} \begin{obs} By using the operator $\widetilde{\mathcal{A}}_0$ and under the assumption that $\mathcal{B}_0$ is coercive, one can use the semigroup theory to obtain the existence for the problem \eqref{abspbm}, cf. Section \ref{anallim2} below.
-This, however, gives only the existence in $C([0,T];H)$ and in order to conclude the existence in $L^2(0,T;V)$ as well as the stability estimate \eqref{stab1} one would have to do approximation of the solution by the Galerkin method as is done in Section \ref{anallim2}.
-Note, however, that putting \eqref{abspbm} in the framework \eqref{abstractevolutionproblem} would be simpler, since the corresponding operator $\mathcal{A}$ would then be positive definite (after doing the transformation of the solution $\vect{u}(t)\mapsto e^{-\lambda t} u(t)$ which converts the condition \eqref{krnj20} in the positive definitness of the corresponding operator).
-In this way the claim of Proposition \ref{propreg} becomes clear: if the initial condition is regular and the forces are regular the solution of the problem \eqref{abstractevolutionproblem} is, in fact, strong.
-In Section \ref{anallim2} we used both approaches: semigroup approach and Galerkin approximation.
-On the one hand, semigroup approach doesn't give us enough regularity to prove the existence of the solution, but it gives us a good way to approximate the initial condition and loads to obtain regular enough solution.
-This is used to prove energy type equality.
-The existence of the solution is proved via Galerkin approximation. \end{obs}
+\begin{remarkica} By using the operator $\widetilde{\mathcal{A}}_0$ and under the assumption that $\mathcal{B}_0$ is coercive, we can use the semigroup theory to obtain the existence for the problem \eqref{abspbm}, cf. Section \ref{anallim2} below.
+This, however, gives only the existence in $C([0,T];H)$ and in order to conclude the existence in $L^2(0,T;V)$ as well as the stability estimate \eqref{stab1} we would have to do approximation of the solution by the Galerkin method as is done in Section \ref{anallim2}.
+Note, however, that putting \eqref{abspbm} in the framework \eqref{abstractevolutionproblem} would be simpler then in the case of non-zero inertial term, since the corresponding operator $\mathcal{A}$ would then be positive definite (as usual, we first need to do the transformation of the solution $\vect{u}(t)\mapsto e^{-\lambda t} u(t)$ which converts the condition \eqref{krnj20} in the positive definiteness of the corresponding operator).
+By using semigroup approach the claim of Proposition \ref{propreg} becomes clear: if the initial condition is regular and the loads are regular the solution of the problem \eqref{abstractevolutionproblem} is, in fact, strong.

+In Section \ref{anallim2} for the case of non-zero inertial term we used both approaches: semigroup approach and Galerkin approximation.
+The semigroup approach doesn't give us {\textit a priori} enough regularity to prove the existence of the solution, but it gives us a good way to approximate the initial condition and loads to obtain regular enough solution.
+This is used to prove energy-type equality.
+The existence of the solution is proved via Galerkin approximation. \end{remarkica}